• Skip to primary navigation

 Ingredients

-• 1 box spaghetti or whatever pasta you prefer
+• 1 pound penne pasta or whatever shape pasta you prefer

 • 3 tablespoons olive oil divided